 - All congregational ministers (and some community ministers) are entitled to a housing allowance.This allowance exempts a part of the minister’s salary from federal income taxes – and state income taxes in most states.
 (Pennsylvania is one known exception, where housing allowance is taxable at the state level.)

 - The amount of salary that a minister can claim as housing allowance is the lowest of the following:

 - actual expenses (mortgage/rent, taxes, utilities, and furnishings),

 - the fair rental value of the residence including utilities, taxes, and furnishings, or

 - the amount designated by the congregation.

 - Since the amount of the housing allowance is not considered taxable income, it is not reported as compensation in Box 1 of the minister’s W-2 form.
 For the minister’s convenience, it may be listed in Box 14.

 - Federal law requires the housing allowance be set in advance by one’s Governing Board.
 The governing board of the congregation/organization needs to adopt an annual motion specifying the amount of the minister's housing allowance, either in December or in the month preceding the start of a new fiscal year.
 (As a safeguard, it is prudent to include a sentence in the motion saying that this amount will continue indefinitely until changed.
 This doesn’t negate the need for an annual board motion.)

 - The OCSF recommends that the housing allowance be paid separately, or itemized out if only one check is issued.
-Our Housing Allowance Page and Housing Allowance Calculation Form provide additional information.
+Our Housing Allowance Page and Housing Allowance Calculation Form (PDF) provide additional information.

 - Ministers pay self-employment taxes (currently 15.3%) on both salary (Box 1 income) and the housing allowance.